ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets: Introduction

 Third, \textit{regulatory arbitrage dynamics}.
 The fragmented regulatory landscape creates opacity about counterparty risk exposures, custody arrangements, and reserve attestation reliability.
 Traditional banking metrics assume regulatory disclosure requirements that do not exist for offshore or unregulated platforms.

 The urgency of dedicated crypto risk monitoring is underscored by recent TVP-VAR evidence from \citet{malik2025contagion}, who identify a structural break in Q3 2020 after which the cryptocurrency market shifted from net receiver to net transmitter of financial risk spillovers to traditional markets.
-Their finding that crypto is no longer a ``digital diversifier'' but an active source of systemic contagion validates ASRI's core premise: the DeFi-TradFi boundary now requires continuous monitoring because shocks originating in crypto markets pose credible threats to broader financial stability.
+Their finding that crypto is no longer a ``digital diversifier'' but an active source of systemic contagion motivates ASRI's focus on crypto-native stress channels and a macro-stress proxy for the cross-market boundary, while underscoring that the boundary itself is better measured directly than proxied---a limitation we keep in view throughout.

+Conceptually and methodologically, ASRI sits within the financial-network-science tradition that treats systemic risk as a property of connectedness between markets rather than of individual institutions in isolation.
+That literature runs from Granger-causality and connectedness networks among financial firms \citep{billio2012econometric,diebold2012connectedness,diebold2014network}, through network-propagation measures of distress such as DebtRank \citep{battiston2012debtrank}, to recent mappings of the risk-transmission channels that link traditional and decentralised finance \citep{aufiero2025mapping}.
+ASRI's contagion sub-index is a market-connectedness construct in this lineage---built on cross-market correlation and co-movement---and its four-channel decomposition is a transmission-channel structure in which each sub-index names a pathway along which stress can propagate.
+We benchmark the composite against a Diebold--Yilmaz (2012) connectedness series computed on those sub-indices, the canonical variance-decomposition network measure of total spillovers, while remaining explicit (Appendix~\ref{subsec:dy_comparison}) about the limits of that particular comparator.